 Skills performance is evaluated in the nursing lab using a skills check off sheet with required competencies.
-After any unsuccessful skills check off performance attempt, the student will be given a Student Success Action Plan (SSAP) that will specify areas in which the student needs improvement and resources for improvement including remediation that must be scheduled by the student.
-Remediation is the responsibility of the student as outlined in the SSAP.
-Students have three attempts to pass a skills check off.
-A student who does not successfully complete a nursing skill performance check-off by the third attempt will fail the course and will be withdrawn from all co-requisite courses.
+After any unsuccessful skills check off performance attempt, the student may be given a Student Success Action Plan (SSAP) that will specify areas in which the student needs improvement and resources for improvement including remediation that must be scheduled by the student.
+Remediation is the responsibility of the student as may be outlined in the SSAP.
+Students have two attempts to pass a skills check off.
+The final skills check off attempt will be recorded and evaluated by two faculty members.
+A student who does not successfully complete a nursing skill performance checkoff by the second attempt will fail the course and may be withdrawn from all co-requisite courses.
 Any unexcused absence on a skills check off day or skills recheck day will be counted as a skills checkoff attempt with a grade of 0.
+Students who fail a second skills check off attempt and fail the course after previously being readmitted, will be dismissed from the program.